tirthalpatel/Learning-Java/Java8/src/com/tirthal/learning/libfeatures/java/util/stream/README.md

 * What is Stream in Java?
 	- An object on which one can define operations, i.e. map, filter, reduce
-	- An object that does not hold any data
+	- An object that does not hold any data, rather it pulls data it processes from a source
 	- An object that should not change the data it processes (compiler/jvm does not enforce for this, but this guideline must be followed for any custom stream implementation)
 	- An object optimized from the algorithm point of view, and able to process data in parallel
 	- Actually not a physical object with data unlike list or set, rather just an abstraction containing bunch of functions (non mutating pipeline)